rahgun04/VLSI_Lab_1/README.md

 report_dp > ${_REPORTS_PATH}/map/${DESIGN}_datapath.rpt
 report_summary -directory ${_REPORTS_PATH}
 ```
-When you copy and paste these commands to Genus, you may also want to examine the ./OUTPUTS and ./REPORTS folder to see what have been generated.
+When you copy and paste these commands to Genus, you should examine the ./OUTPUTS and ./REPORTS folder to see what have been generated.

+Note that you will also see a large number of warning messages.
+Ignore them for now - they have no material impact on the sythesis results.

 **_Step 7: Optimize the netlist and write all reports and output files_**

 Enter these Tcl commands in Genus:
 ```tcl
 # Optimize netlist